Coast Guard, DHS.

 Safety Zone; Upper Mississippi River, St. Louis, MO.

 (a) Location.
-The following area is a safety zone: all navigable waters of the Upper Mississippi River between miles 179.2 to 180, St. Louis, MO.
+The following area is a safety zone: All navigable waters of the Upper Mississippi River between mile marker (MM) 183.7 to MM 185.1, St. Louis, MO.

 (b) Definitions.
-As used in this section, “designated representative” means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Upper Mississippi River (COTP) in the enforcement of the safety zone.
+As used in this section, designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Sector Upper Mississippi River (COTP) in the enforcement of the safety zone.

-(2) To seek permission to enter, contact the COTP or the COTP's representative via VHF-FM channel 16, or through Coast Guard Sector Upper Mississippi River at 314-269-2332.
-Those in the safety zone must comply with all lawful orders or directions given to them by the COTP or the COTP's designated representative.
+(2) To seek permission to enter, contact the COTP or the COTP's representative via VHF-FM channel 16, or through Coast Guard Sector Upper Mississippi River by telephone at 314-269-2332.
+Those in the safety zone must comply with all lawful orders or directions given to them by the COTP or a designated representative.

 (e) Informational broadcasts.
-The COTP or a designated representative will inform the public through broadcast notices to mariners of the enforcement period for the safety zone.
+The COTP or a designated representative will inform the public through broadcast notices to mariners of the enforcement period for the safety zone as well as any changes in the dates and times of enforcement.

 End Supplemental Information

-Captain, U.S. Coast Guard, Captain of the Port Upper Mississippi River.
+Captain, U.S. Coast Guard, Captain of the Port Sector Upper Mississippi River.

 BILLING CODE 9110-04-P